atomatt/images-mirror/README.md

 published by third parties to at least give a chance to review what changed upstream.
 All automated as much as possibe and sensible.

+Goals:

+* Collate a catalog of trusted upstream images
+* Notify when upstream images change and update catalog
+* Allow applications to track images at appropriate semver range
+* Easy to maintain

 The idea is these images pin (sort of) to the latest image in the $version's semver range, applications can use $org/golang:$version to track a floating but trusted image, dependabot PRs help keep the images fresh.